-A Pre-Approval Travel Request form submitted through Chrome River in the VCCCD Portal and must be approved in advance by the appropriate College President or designee, or Vice Chancellor or designee in order to receive authorization to travel.
+A Pre-Approval Travel Request form submitted through ChromeRiver in the VCCCD Portal and must be approved in advance by the appropriate College President or designee, or Vice Chancellor or designee in order to receive authorization to travel.
+For more information on travel please review the ChromeRiver presentation created by Oxnard College Fiscal Department.